Blog

 3. Consider cost savings

-Implementing desk sharing can be a cost-effective solution for companies that want to optimize their use of office space.
+Implementing space sharing can be a cost-effective solution for companies that want to optimize their use of office space.
 Providing every employee with a dedicated desk can be expensive, especially if office space is limited.
 It is essential to weigh the potential cost savings of implementing hot-desking against providing every employee with a dedicated desk.
 Desk sharing can help reduce costs, and companies can use the saved resources to invest in other business areas.

 4. Solicit employee feedback